marmelab/react-admin/docs/Fields.md

 ```
 {% endraw %}

-If you use a field component inside a `Show` view, include the `addLabel` prop to add a label on top of the field:
+If you want to use a field component inside an `Edit` or `Show` view, include the `addLabel` prop to add a label on top of the field:

 ```jsx
 export const PostShow = ({ ...props }) => (